 Throughout the industrialized world, divorce and cohabitation rapidly emerged from the 1970s onwards, buoyed by a wave of social, economic and ideational change.
-Although exogenous factors such as rising female employment and ideational change no doubt play a strong role in spurring these changes, divorce and cohabitation also seem to be increasing through interactions with each other – in particular, divorce exacerbating the increase in cohabitation.
+Although exogenous factors such as rising female employment and ideational change no doubt played a strong role in spurring these changes, divorce and cohabitation also seemed to be increasing through interactions with each other – in particular, divorce may have exacerbated the increase in cohabitation.
 In this article, we explored explanations and mixed methods evidence for this link on the macro-, meso-, and micro-levels.
-T evidence We now this evidence and provide an argument for why the divorce revolution may be linked to the cohabitation boom.
+Our quantitative results were consistent with the argument that divorce played an important role in facilitating cohabitation at all three levels, but the evidence was stronger at some levels than others.
+The meso-level evidence was most consistent, indicating strong intergenerational transmission of divorce in all but two countries (Sweden and France).
+The macro-level evidence was partially consistent, with support for the causal link in 13 out of the 16 countries, but little support in Sweden, France, and Spain.
+The micro-level results, however, did not fully support the claim that the previously divorced drove the increase in cohabitation, although prior research suggests that the previously married have a greater likelihood of cohabiting than the never married (Galezewska 2016).
+We now reflect on this evidence in greater detail and provide an argument for why the divorce revolution may be linked to the cohabitation boom.

 First, on the macro-level, the diffusion of attitudes and norms about divorce and marriage may have been one of the key causal pathways leading to the increase in cohabitation.
 The focus group research suggests that Europeans are cognizant of the consequences of divorce and that divorce may discourage people from marrying, or at least marrying quickly and without ensuring that the relationship is solid.
-Participants mentioned that cohabitation is a way to test the relationship in order to avoid the costs of divorce, which were described as higher than the costs of cohabitation dissolution.
-In fact, some participants bitterly complained about the high costs of divorce, saying that they refused to marry and recommending that others not marry, especially men, who could suffer negative economic consequences.
+These discourses arose in all of our study countries, but were especially prevalent in the Netherlands and the UK.
+Participants mentioned that cohabitation is a way to test the relationship in order to avoid the costs of divorce, which were usually described as higher than the costs of cohabitation dissolution.
+In fact, some participants - especially in Italy, Germany, and Austria where waiting times are long and divorce procedures more difficult - bitterly complained about the high costs of divorce, saying that they refused to marry and recommending that others not marry, especially men, who could suffer negative economic consequences.
 For these participants, cohabitation was seen as a favorable alternative to marriage.
-Most participants, however, did not eschew marriage altogether and planned to marry in the future; for them, cohabitation was seen as a way to make sure their relationship was strong enough to get married.
+Nonetheless, except in eastern Germany, most focus group participants did not eschew marriage altogether and planned to marry in the future; for them, cohabitation was seen as a way to make sure their relationship was strong enough to get married (Perelli-Harris et al 2014).